 Reheating the onions

 • Oven – To reheat the onions in the oven, preheat the oven to 350°F (177°C).
 Place the onions on a sheet pan and bake for 10-15 minutes until crispy, stirring every few minutes to prevent burning.
-They may not be super crunchy in the oven but will crisp up as they cool a bit.

 • Frozen – If you’re reheating them from frozen, you can use either the air fryer or oven method.
 Just add 1-2 extra minutes to the cook time!